themoonisacheese/2bored2wait/README.md

 - Some people report not being able to ride animals using this proxy.
 - 2b2t sometimes bugs out and removes you from the queue without telling you.
 In this case, your queue position will no longer move.
 Reconnect to fix this.

+# Info
+If you need to contect me for help my discord is